poems4u/poems4u/content/poems/posts/prayercancermale.md

 Lord, in your providence please hear me well, <br>
 And my petition that all he-crabs may comfortably shed their shells. <br>

-Help the freaks and the perverts, O Lord, to find good company. <br>
+Help the perverted and the freaks, O Lord, to find good company. <br>
 Help the psychotics, O Lord, to find good company. <br>
 Help the felons, O Lord, to find good company.